Believe it, or not, there’s a mini Hell’s Museum at Jalan Kayu.

 - Chong Yee Temple (忠义庙): Occupying half of the complex, Chong Yee Temple venerates Xie Tian Da Di (协天大帝), Guangong in other words, and many other Chinese deities.
 Walking into it is akin to entering a classic Chinese ancestral hall.

 - Bao Gong Temple (包公庙): Dedicated to the legendary Song Dynasty judge Bao Zheng, this is the one with the Hell’s Museum.
 The shrine to Bao Zheng is itself a visual wonder.

 - Leong Nam Temple (龙南殿): The dazzling main shrine is dedicated to Jiu Huang Da Er Ye (九皇大二爷), the second of the Taoist Nine Emperors.

 - Ubin Thai Buddhist Temple (乌敏泰佛寺): I previously featured this popular Thai Buddhist shrine/temple in a home tourist post.

-The summary, if you’re fascinated with Chinese mythology and Taoism, this is the temple to head to.
+The summary, if you’re fascinated with Chinese mythology and Taoism, this is the temple complex to head to.
 While compact, you can easily spend an hour here examining the many altars and statues.
 Photographers fond of eastern religious motifs will naturally find it a paradise too.

 Jalan Kayu Bao Gong Temple Hell’s Museum